Dan Engler

-Daniel Engler (born November 20, 1977) is an American professional wrestling referee, who is signed to WWE on the Raw brand.
+Daniel Engler (born November 20, 1977) is an American professional wrestling referee, who is signed to WWE on the SmackDown brand.
 He is also known for his work in Total Nonstop Action Wrestling (TNA) under the ring name Rudy Charles, where he was the promotion's senior referee.

 Career

 Early career

 Engler trained as a referee under former United States Wrestling Association referee Mark Vance, whom he met at a wrestling show in the Evansville Soldiers and Sailors Memorial Coliseum, and refereed his first match on July 6, 1996.
 In 1997, Engler enlisted in the Indiana Army National Guard, and underwent four months of training.